Welcome

 Process

-Before a passport can be issued, it is usually necessary to carry out a document verification procedure.
+Before a passport can be issued, a document verification procedure must generally be carried out.
 The final processing of the passport application can only take place after successful completion of the document verification and, if applicable, acknowledgement of paternity and declaration of name.

-A processing time of at least 8 months is to be expected.
+A processing time of at least 8 months, and in some cases longer, is to be expected.

 Fees of 210,000 to 280,000 Naira are currently charged for the document verification.